luukveenis/chariot/README.md

-# Transit
+# Chariot

-This Gem is still in development.
+Chariot provides an implementation of the Google Directions API, specifically allowing users to request transit routes.

-It is currently a personal project and will likely not be good for general-use.
-This may change in the future.
+It is currently a personal project and only provides access to bus routes.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'transit'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install the gem yourself using:

     $ gem install transit

 ## Usage

-TODO: Write usage instructions here
+For detailed instructions on using the command line interface type:

+    $ transit help

+or:

+    $ transit help <command>

 ## Contributing